by Gerhard Horn

 The Audi A4 is a fantastic all-round car.
 It offers a more comfortable, compliant ride, and the interior is a cut above the rest of its rivals in the US.
 This has always been Audi's forte.
 Its infotainment system is one generation ahead of its competitors.
 The virtual cockpit is magnificent because it allows you to control almost everything from the instrument binnacle, which means your eyes never leave the road for more than a split second.

 Oddly, the Italian is a bit more practical.
 The Alfa's front legroom (42.4 inches) and headroom (38.6 Inches) is more than the Audi's 41.3 inches and 37.3 inches respectively.
 The Alfa's rear legroom is just 0.6 inches shorter than the Audi, so it is a practical sedan.
 It's just the small door opening, but once you're inside, it's all good.
+The Alfa even has a slightly bigger trunk.

 It's an obvious choice in this segment, but for good reason.
 It does everything well, and it beats the Alfa in a number of ways, but for those who want to enjoy driving, the Alfa ekes ahead when it comes to the fun factor.